Free Public Computers

 There is inherent risk using any public wireless internet connection and the standard advice for mobile users is to install a software Firewall onto your machine and use a high quality anti-virus software with definitions updated daily.
 With that level of protection public wireless internet is usually safe to use.
 The Library, however; is not responsible for any data that is acquired by an outside source.

-The library offers outgoing faxes through the kiosk area by the copier.
+The library offers outgoing faxes through a fax machine at the front desk.
 Faxing costs $1.00 per page.

 A self-check stations are available for checking out materials, renewing materials.
 The self-check station is at the circulation desk on the left side.

 RFID stands for Radio Frequency Identification.
 All of the items in our collection have an RFID sticker.
 These stickers are small computer chips that have the barcode number recorded on them.
 When one of these chips is placed near a reading device at the desks or at the self-check stations, the barcode number is read and the item is checked in or out.

 No personal information nor the title of the book is stored on an RFID sticker.